 Poor time management, regular rejections from leads, and a lack of understanding of the right target customer are just some of the many productivity-draining hurdles SDRs encounter daily.

-Fortunately, you can solve each of these with the right processes, tools, and a listening ear.
+You can solve each of these with the right processes, tools, and coaching.

 What is sales efficiency?

-Sales efficiency measures how effectively your sales team utilizes its available resources—primarily time, budget, and effort—to generate the maximum possible output, such as revenue, closed deals, or qualified opportunities.
-In simple terms, it’s about achieving the best sales results with the lowest necessary investment of resources.
+Sales efficiency measures how effectively your sales team utilizes its available resources, primarily time, budget, and effort, to generate the maximum possible output, such as revenue, closed deals, or qualified opportunities.
+It's about achieving the best sales results with the lowest necessary investment of resources.

 Why is tracking sales efficiency important?